tjohann/a20_sdk/README.md

-    bananapi -> baalue (my Bananapi Cluster with 8 Nodes) and embbedded plattform bananapi-pro -> my home audio/video stream server and nextcloud server cubietruck -> another possible baalue node node and test environment for jailhouse (https://github.com/siemens/jailhouse) cubietruck-plus -> my master node for baalue olimex -> my conectivity "monster" (nearly all A20 PINs are available!) and jailhouse playground
+    bananapi -> baalue (my Bananapi Cluster with 8 Nodes) and embbedded plattform bananapi-pro -> my home audio/video stream server and nextcloud server bananapi-m3 -> another possible master node for baalue (used with FreeBSD) cubietruck -> another possible baalue node node and test environment for jailhouse (https://github.com/siemens/jailhouse) cubietruck-plus -> my master node for baalue olimex -> my conectivity "monster" (nearly all A20 PINs are available!) and jailhouse playground